ibm-cloud-docs/iaas-vpn/standalone-vpn-clients.md

 # Connecting to SSL VPN from MotionPro clients (Windows, Linux, and Mac OS X)
 {: #standalone-vpn-clients}

-## Prerequisite
+## Prerequisites
 {: #standalone-prereqs}

 * If you have never installed MotionPro clients, [log in to SSL VPN](/docs/iaas-vpn?topic=iaas-vpn-getting-started#login-to-the-vpn) using the web browser.
 The compatible version of MotionPro client is available for you to download and install.
 * If you already installed a compatible version of the MotionPro client, launch it directly from local.
 * On rare occasions, such as if you have an incompatible browser, you might want to download MotionPro clients manually from the [Array Networks Clients and Tools page](https://support.arraynetworks.net/prx/001/http/supportportal.arraynetworks.net/downloads/downloads.html){:external}.

-Uninstall any previous versions of the client before you install a new version.
+Uninstall any previous versions of the client and restart your system before you install a new version.
 {: important}

 ## Windows stand-alone client